What is smart TV?

 Panasonic smart TV

-Panasonic's smart-TV service was a bit of a late developer compared to LG and Samsung, but it's now competitive with the other brands.
-Panasonic's big feature is a homescreen that you can personalise to your tastes with your favourite apps, shortcuts and even decoration.

-Panasonic offers a free-to-download 'Swipe & Share' app allowing you to share content such as videos and photos from a mobile device with your TV.
-Some Panasonic sets come with TV Anywhere, an app service that lets you remotely watch TV channels or stored PVR content on a smartphone or tablet, even while away on holiday.
+Panasonic's smart-TV service is powered by Firefox, the popular web browser.
+Its big focus is customisation, with a homescreen you can personalise with your favourite and most-used apps.
+In 2015, it incorporated Freeview Play into many of its smart TVs.
+As of 2017, it's a standard feature on all of them.
+This handy smart electronic programme guide is much like YouView (which can be found on Sony TVs), making it easy to access catch-up services, such as BBC iPlayer, ITV Hub and All 4, from the programme chooser.

 From our recent testing, we've found Panasonic's smart-TV service OK to use, although there's definitely room for improvement.
-The navigation can be unintuitive at times, particularly if you're using the standard remote rather than Panasonic's smart version with a trackpad and voice control options.

-In 2015, some Panasonic TVs featured a redesigned smart-TV service powered by Firefox, the popular web browser.
-Firefox OS has a refreshed and customisable homescreen among its various features.
+It feels a little clunky when compared to likes of Samsung and LG, but generally it's fairly intuitive.

 Browse expertly-tested models in our Panasonic TV reviews.